The thermistor model, jupyter notebook and C++ code I used is available here.

 bx lr

-Here we’re dominated by the software interpolation divide __aeabi_uidiv
+Here can expect 60-100 clocks, dominated by the interpolation’s software divide __aeabi_uidiv

-If our device has hardware divide then 12 clocks is a typical number and will reduce the time to 50-80 clocks.
+If our device has hardware divide then the divide takes about 12 clocks, reducing the cycle count to 50-80 clocks.

 We can improve this further and remove the branch to __aeabi_uidiv by instead spacing the ADC points by a power of 2 so the interpolation divide becomes a shift (spacing of 8, 16, 32, 64…).
 This isn’t much of a constraint as the ADC max value will be a power of 2 also.